-Real estate transfer tax is levied at 3.5% to 5%, depending on the federal state where the property is located.
+Real estate transfer tax is levied at a basic rate of 3.5%, and the rate can be higher depending on the federal state where the property is located.

 Real estate transfer tax is due about four weeks after the notary deed has been signed by buyer and seller.